-The contamination levels in the drinking water of an average American household might surprise you.
-Chlorine and arsenic are just two of those contaminants, and reverse osmosis is used to treat such water (2), (3).
+You might be unpleasantly surprised by how many contaminants are in the water supply of the average American home.
+Chlorine and arsenic are two common contaminants, and reverse osmosis is one of the most effective ways to treat this water (1).

-The process of reverse osmosis was invented in the 18th century by a French physicist named Jean Antoine Nollet (4).
-It was later used by the US Navy aboard submarines to turn seawater into drinkable water.
+The process of reverse osmosis was invented in the 18th century by Jean Antoine Nollet, a French physicist (2).
+It was adopted by the US Navy on submarines to make seawater drinkable.

-Nowadays, it’s usually one of the many steps included in an advanced water filtration system.
-It’s there that pressure is used to force the water through a semipermeable membrane.
+Today, it is one of the most important steps in advanced water filtration systems.
+Pressure forces the water through a semipermeable membrane.

-As a result, you receive water that’s free from fluoride, pesticides, aluminum, and sulfates.
-Heavy metals and nuclear waste are also filtered by using reverse osmosis (5).
-These impurities are then flushed out through the drain.
+The resulting water should be free from fluoride, pesticides, aluminum, and sulfates.
+Heavy metals and radioactive material are also filtered by reverse osmosis (3).
+These impurities are then flushed out via a drain.

-Suffice to say, using a reverse osmosis filter greatly reduces the level of toxins in your water, making it a more suitable option for your family (6).
+A high-quality reverse osmosis filter greatly reduces the number of toxins in your water, making it safer to drink (4).

-Because reverse osmosis systems work with a series of filters, these filters will become clogged over time and need replacing.
-The manufacturer will provide you with a lifespan of said units, so you’re able to install new ones promptly.
-Generally, you need to change them around every six months.
+As reverse osmosis systems use a series of filters, these filters will gradually become clogged and need replacing.
+The manufacturer will provide an estimated lifespan for the filters, letting you install new ones when required.
+In most cases, this will be about every six months.

-How Is RO Water Different to Distilled Water?
+How Does RO Water Differ From Distilled Water?

-Not only are distilled water systems more costly to maintain, but they also don’t filter out compounds such as chlorine (7).
-If your water is highly contaminated, reverse osmosis will be a better choice.
+Distilled water systems are more expensive to maintain and can’t filter out compounds such as chlorine.
+If your water supply is highly contaminated, reverse osmosis will clean it more effectively.

 Is Reverse Osmosis Water Safe to Drink?